abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

  . -- pom.xml
 ```

 **Advantages**: easier to manage dependencies & build plugins and Maven building together.
-Projects will still have to be run separately if we want to up the server.
+Projects may still have to be run separately if we want to up the server.